-There has been a lot of talk on SCP about calories needed to sustain life and activity levels.
+There has been a lot of talk about calories needed to sustain life and activity levels.
 I have a friend who is a nutritionist and decided to quiz her a bit on the subject.

 “As we age, our caloric needs go down.
 Our activity level is usually less, too.”

 All of this makes perfect sense to me.
 I’m out of peasant stock, northern European farmers – easy keepers.
 Centuries of subsistence living, wars, famines, plagues, etc. culled the hard keepers out.
 My grandmother was 4’9″ and about 90 lbs.
 She was a fiery little one, always moving and keeping everyone fed.
 My mom made it to 4’11’, not that she is that tall now, and also full of energy.
 Off the farm and better nutrition in the ’50s and ’60s and all of her children are taller than her and much heavier.
 But she still fed us like we were working on the farm.

 So, mom is eating between 500 and 800 calories a day, very active for a lady her age – still drives a 4 WD truck and goes out to the farm everyday – and is just about right at 100 lbs. or less.
 And her hobby is cooking!
 She is a taster rather than an eater, but she loves to feed other people.